 Railway infrastructure must be constructed efficiently and powered by renewable energy sources to shift passenger traffic.
 The infrastructure should also have attractive services to lure people away from higher-emissions alternatives.

 The French government is encouraging Air France to no longer provide short-haul domestic flights if a viable rail alternative exists.
 However, in the U.S., short-haul flights are more likely to be replaced by car travel.
-Government policies such as congestion taxes for cars and investments in passenger rail infrastructure can help incentivize higher levels of passenger usage and improve sustainability in public transport.
+Government policies such as congestion taxes for cars and investments in passenger rail infrastructure can help incentivise higher levels of passenger usage and improve sustainability in public transport.

 The rail industry must also work with other transport providers, customers and passengers, urban planners, and other stakeholders.
 This is to make transportation part of a sustainability platform through greater adoption of rail.